eure/Tower/README.md

 # 🗼Tower

-**Watching Git branches, the new commits on each branch run scripts.**
+**Watching Git branches without webhook, the new commits on each branch run scripts.**

 ---

-- Tower watch Git repo that you specified.
+- Tower watch Git repogitory that you specified.
 - You push a new commit. (force-push ok)
-- Tower will find it.
+- Tower will find it by **polling**.
 - Tower fetch it, run `.towerfile` that branch has.
+- Tower send notifications to `Slack` (required settings for now.)

 ## Setup